decypted/discord-dm-webhook-bot/README.md

 ## Troubleshooting

-### Bot Not Responding to DMs
+### Bot Not Responding to DMs?
 - Ensure the bot has the `DirectMessages` intent enabled
 - Check that your user ID is in the `AUTHORIZED_USER_IDS` array
-- Verify the bot is online and running
+- Verify the bot is online and running.
+This will display on the console.

 ### Webhook Not Receiving Messages
 - Check the `WEBHOOK_URL` is correct and accessible
-- Ensure your webhook endpoint accepts POST requests
+- Ensure your webhook endpoint accepts **POST** requests
-- Check the console for error messages
+- Check the console for error logs.

 ### Components v2 Not Working
 - Ensure you're using Discord.js v14.19 or higher
-- The bot automatically uses Components v2 when available
+- The bot uses Components v2 which is a new thing that discord release instead of the old standard embed.

 ## Dependencies